shobrook/DeepFCN/README.md

 This function returns a list of dictionaries, each holding the cross-validation results for an epoch.
 The dictionaries have the following keys: `"train_accuracy"`, `"test_accuracy"`, `"test_precision"`, `"test_recall"`, `"loss"`.
 Each key holds a list of `k` values, where each value corresponds to a fold used in cross-validation.

 Because `gnn` is just a PyTorch module, you can also create your own training loop.
-Just note that doing this will require calling the `to_data_obj()` instance method on your `deepfcn.data.Example` objects to convert them into objects consumable by PyTorch Geometric modules.
+Just note that doing so will require calling the `to_data_obj()` instance method on your `deepfcn.data.Example` objects to convert them into objects consumable by PyTorch Geometric modules.

 ### Visualizing Results